AllenInstitute/vis/examples/readme.md

 5. `pnpm run dev`
 6. navigate to the running app (default `localhost://5173`). you can click a link to a specific example, or just use the address bar (`localhost://5173/{path_to_desired_example}`)

+## Constellation Example

+### Why?

+A POC for investigating the use of constellation plots for examining the cell type taxonomy as a graph, in which edges represent strong, asymetric similarity relationships between various taxons.
+Most of the data / technique in this vis comes from a paper (todo: find the paper and give proper attribution).

+Nodes in the graph are sized by the number of cells in that node.
+Nodes positions are the centroid of their constituent cells in the UMAP.
+Note that when zooming in, a "Big dot" aka Node aka Taxon is rendered simply by filling the appropriate radius with the cells that comprise that taxon.
+This fill is essentially random.
+Note also that "little" dot (aka cell) sizes are adaptive according to local density - this is an effort to ensure that no cell is ever fully occluded by any other; differences in little-dot sizes have no meaning in this plot.
+Edges are colored by class - each end of an edge is the color of the class of the node at the opposite end. (pink) green-->fade to--->pink (green)
+The weight of an edge at its ends indicates the strength of the connection in that direction.
+See the paper for the specifics of how edges are calculated.
+Edge curvature is purely aesthetic.

+This POC is very much a rough draft from a "useable software" perspective!
+It will flicker wildly when loading, which can take some time.
+It has no UI, just hotkeys:

+a: enable/disable animation. initially its disabled.
+0-4: transition to the corresponding layer: 0=Class, 1=SubClass, ...
+4 = Umap cells
+c: cycle colorBy - dots will be colored by one of the taxonomy layers, starting with Class.
+o: decrease the ID used for filtering a cluster (turn that cluster white) by 1
+p: increase the ID used for filtering a cluster by 1
+scroll-wheel: zoom in/out
+click-drag: pan the view.
+hover: highlight the connections leaving or entering a taxon.

 ## DZI Example

 ### Why?